ogroppo/fluent-neo4j/README.md

 ## <a name="methods"></a> Methods

 All methods return a promise.
-So after any method is called concatenation is not possible.
+So after any fetch method concatenation is not possible.

 #### <a name="fetchRow"></a> fetchRow([alias])